 PhD programmes are under increasing pressure to train researchers who help to solve critical societal challenges.
-Sally Randles, Annemieke Roobeek, Sally Jeanrenaud and Simon Pickard propose that sustainability-driven innovation, a new model for collaborative PhD training and research, offers a valuable framework for inspiring new approaches
+Sally Randles, Annemieke Roobeek, Sally Jeanrenaud and Simon Pickard propose that sustainability-driven innovation, a new model for collaborative PhD training and research, offers a valuable framework for inspiring new approaches.

 Despite recent political turbulence in Europe, the US and elsewhere, the past 18 months have witnessed an unprecedented level of intergovernmental consensus to tackle global sustainability challenges.
 The COP21 climate accords, UN Sustainable Development Goals (SDGs) and EU Circular Economy Strategy are perhaps the best-known outcomes, providing clear frameworks and long-term targets for companies, governments and other stakeholders to pursue.

 In parallel, some of the world’s leading consultancies and think tanks have been putting numbers to the scale of opportunity that these challenges represent.
-Accenture Strategy estimates that a circular approach to global waste could alone be worth $4.5 trillion to 2030.
+Accenture Strategy estimates that a circular approach to global waste could alone be worth $4.5 trillion by 2030.
 Meanwhile, the World Economic Forum’s Business and Sustainable Development Commission has found that achieving SDG targets in four key industry sectors could generate $12 trillion in revenues and savings in the same period.

 What seems clear is that many of the emerging opportunities will be seized by organisations that embrace sustainability-driven innovation (SDI) as a key driver of long-term growth, business model transformation, new collaborative capabilities and strategic repositioning within existing markets.